Inputting and accessing sales or marketing data in information systems

 Topic Overview

-The Pearson Edexcel Level 2 NVQ Diploma in Sales (QCF) is a competency-based qualification designed for individuals working in or aspiring to work in sales roles.
-It covers essential skills such as understanding the sales process, building customer relationships, and achieving sales targets.
-This diploma is part of the Qualifications and Credit Framework (QCF) and is recognised by employers across various industries, making it a valuable asset for career progression in sales and marketing.
+The Pearson Edexcel Level 2 NVQ Certificate in Sales is a competency-based qualification designed for individuals working in or aspiring to work in a sales role.
+It focuses on developing practical skills and knowledge required to perform effectively in a sales environment, covering areas such as understanding the sales process, building customer relationships, and achieving sales targets.
+This qualification is part of the Marketing & Sales suite and is recognised by employers across various industries, making it a valuable asset for career progression.

 Key Concepts